When you buy through links on our site, we may earn an affiliate commission. Learn more

-All the other features are accessible from your phone, which grants users more flexibility as you can literally run your business from the phone.
+All the other features are accessible from your phone, granting users more flexibility as you can literally run your business from the phone.
 Android and IOS apps have different navigation systems, but they’re both practical and effective.

-If you’re looking for a comprehensive and intuitive accounting solution for your business, then you definitely need to take FreshBooks into consideration.
+If you’re looking for a comprehensive and intuitive accounting solution for your business, then you definitely need to consider FreshBooks.
 It supports estimates, invoices, time tracking, and projects to provide you with all the required information to observe your business operations closely.

 Although FreshBooks initially started as an invoicing solution, it currently offers a lot more and has even become the go-to online accounting solution that most companies would consider.
 It became the best business solution for small and medium-sized businesses with a list of exciting features that will allow you to keep a detailed track of how your business goes.

-The older version of FreshBooks has gone through a series of notable changes that made it more efficient and easier to use.
-It currently works according to the rules of double-entry accounting, which is the industry-standard in bookkeeping.
+The older version of FreshBooks has gone through several notable changes that made it more efficient and easier to use.
+It currently works according to the rules of double-entry accounting, which is the industry standard in bookkeeping.

-Although this method doesn’t affect the way you use FreshBooks, it guarantees that your accounting system will have a solid framework with valuable insights to your finances.
-You can keep an eye on all the changes that your business goes through and make the right decisions at the right time.
+Although this method doesn’t affect the way you use FreshBooks, it guarantees that your accounting system will have a solid framework with valuable insights into your finances.
+As a result, you can keep an eye on all the changes that your business goes through and make the right decisions at the right time.

-However, there are some features that were available in the classic version of FreshBooks and haven’t yet been incorporated into the new version, like the inventory management and reporting system.
-Older users of FreshBooks have a choice to continue using the old version or can automatically migrate to the new one.
+However, some features were available in the classic version of FreshBooks and haven’t yet been incorporated into the new version, like the inventory management and reporting system.
+Older users of FreshBooks choose to continue using the old version or automatically migrate to the new one.
 However, all new users are automatically assigned to the new one.

 FreshBooks comes with a lot of advantages that make it popular among different businesses.